Jennifer Lawrence: 2006–2011: Early roles and breakthrough

+2012–2015: Established actress

-In 2012, Lawrence starred as Katniss Everdeen in The Hunger Games, an adaptation of the first book in author Suzanne Collins' Hunger Games trilogy.
+In 2012, Lawrence starred as Katniss Everdeen in The Hunger Games, an adaptation of the first book in author Suzanne Collins' trilogy of the same name.
 Set in a post-apocalyptic future, the series tells the story of the teenage heroine Everdeen as she joins rebel forces against a totalitarian government after winning a brutal televised annual event.
 Despite being an admirer of the books, Lawrence was initially hesitant to accept the part, because of the grand scale of the film.
 She agreed to the project after her mother convinced her to take the part.
 She practiced archery, rock and tree climbing, and hand-to-hand combat techniques, and other physically demanding activities for the role.
 While training for the part, she injured herself running into a wall.
 The Hunger Games garnered positive reviews, with Lawrence's portrayal of Everdeen being particularly praised; Roger Ebert described the film as "an effective entertainment," and found Lawrence to be "strong and convincing in the central role."
 Similarly, Todd McCarthy of The Hollywood Reporter called her an "ideal screen actress", believing that she had embodied the Everdeen of the novel, and added that she "anchors [the film] with impressive gravity and presence".
 With worldwide revenues of over $690 million, The Hunger Games became a top-grossing film featuring a female lead, making Lawrence the highest-grossing action heroine of all time.
 The film's success established her as a global star.